What to Do When Eczema Flare-ups

 Eczema is a skin condition that creates an itchy, dry, and often scaly rash on the skin.
-Common in adults and children alike, eczema is most known for symptoms, including:
+Common in adults and children alike.
+Atopic dermatitis is one of the most common types of eczema experienced.
+This is why eczema and atopic dermatitis are considered the two names for the same disease.

 • Raw and sensitive skin